aholanda/rrwg/rrwg.md

 The undirected graph called "incomplete" has four vertices {a, b, c, d} and four edges {{a, b}, {b, c}, {a, c}, {b, d}}.
-At time 0, the vertex \f[C]a\f[] was visited 100 times by particle 1 and b 18 times by particle 1 and 50 by 2.
+At time 0, the vertex \f[C]a\f[] was visited 100 times by walker 1 and b 18 times by walker 1 and 50 by 2.
 When the assignment is omitted like in the vertices {c, d}, one visit is assigned by default.

 The following fields are recognized: